makesites/three-obj/readme.md

 Include to a script as a dependency
 ```
-var threeOBJ = require("three-obj");
+var threeOBJ = require("three-obj")( options );
 ```
+where options can be an bject to override the defaults

 then load any OBJ file to convert it to a JSON object
 ```
 threeOBJ.load("obj/palm.obj", function( response ){

 	console.log("DATA:", response );

 });
 ```
 Note that the MTL file is currently expected to be is the same folder.

 View the [examples](./examples) folder for more specific use cases